-1. Complete 135 units of academic credit or equivalent in study beyo the bachelor's degree at the end of the fourth year.
-These must include: nd HISTORY 304 Approaches to History 5 Two proseminars.
-These introduce students to primary sources of evidence for ancient history that require special training: papyrology, epigraphy, paleography, numismatics, and archaeology.
-8-10 CLASSICS 213Proseminar: Documentary Papyrology CLASSICS 214Ancient Numismatics CLASSICS 215Paleography of Medieval and Early Modern Manuscripts CLASSICS 216Advanced Paleography Three skills courses relevant to the individual student's chosen research approach.
+1. Complete 135 units of academic credit or equivalent in study beyond the bachelor's degree at the end of the fourth year.
+These must include:

+HISTORY 304 Approaches to History

+Two proseminars.
+These introduce students to primary8-10sources of evidence for ancient history that require specialtraining: papyrology, epigraphy, paleography, numismatics, andarchaeology.1,2

+CLASSICS 211 PROSEMINAR: LATIN WORD ORDER

+- CLASSICS 213Proseminar: Documentary Papyrology - CLASSICS 214Proseminar: Ancient Numismatics - CLASSICS 215Paleography of Medieval and Early Modern Manuscripts

+CLASSICS 216Advanced Paleography

+Three skills courses relevant to the individual student's chosen 9-15 research approach.
 For example, a student could take classes in economics, demography, legal history, or anthropology.
 Courses can also be used to learn other ancient or modern languages, either by course work or directed reading.
+1

-9-15 Ten graduate seminars (200-level or above).
-At least five of these 30-50 seminars must be taken in the department.
-2,3
+Ten graduate seminars (200-level or above).
+At least five of these 30-50 seminars must be taken in the department. ^{2,3}